RichardGrave/rusty_ghostbox/README.md

 ## How it works

 I don't know how a real Ghostbox/Ovilus algorithm works or looks like.\
+The real Ovilus device also uses special sensors.
+This application does not.

 So I made it very simple.

 1. The program contains a file with English words.\